JMA00/Convex_Polygons/README.md

 This command may receive two or three parameters:

-- When receiving two parameters p1and p2, p1 will be updated to the intersection of the original p1 and p2.
+- When receiving two parameters p1 and p2, p1 will be updated to the intersection of the original p1 and p2.

 - When receiving three parameters p1, p2 and p3, p1 will  be updated to the intersection of p2 and p3.

+For example: intersection pol p p1.

 ### The `union` command